Exploring Color Options for LED Neon Flex

 Dimming Technologies

-- Hybrid dimming: Some advanced systems combine PWM and CCR for optimal performance across the entire dimming range.
+• Hybrid dimming: Some high-tech systems use a mix of PWM and CCR to get the best results across the whole dimming range.

 Dimming Curve Selection